 “In the five years that I’ve been assisting our groups at RAFT, I’ve seen our members’ confidence blossom so much.
 They really feel like they’re helping out the community.
 And it’s really important that we help everyone to see that people with disabilities can be real assets to the community if they’re just given the opportunity,” says Jane Chin, Community Access Network Support Facilitator with Hope Services.

 RAFT was founded by a former teacher who observed children learning math and science concepts and noticed a pattern of greater understanding when students had a hands-on activity to deepen the learning experience.
 Volunteers, such as Hope Services, helped engineer RAFT’s kits as an evolution in hands-on teaching ideas.
-Now, RAFT has more than 100 different kits available to educators at its resource centers and online store, and has provided nearly 500,000 student hands-on learning experiences.
+Now, RAFT has more than 100 different kits available to educators at its resource center and online store, and has provided nearly 500,000 student hands-on learning experiences.